50 Meter Dash

 Sprint or speed tests can be performed over varying distances, depending on the factors being tested and the relevance to the sport.
 The 50 Meter Sprint is part of the International Physical Fitness Test, and their protocol is listed here.

-- target population: soccer other sports in which speed over a similar distance is important.
+target population: soccer and other sports in which speed over a similar distance is important.

-- comments: the timer should stand back away from the running track so they can clearly see the first movement and also see the runner pass the finish line.
+comments: the person timing should stand back away from the running track so they can clearly see the first movement and also see the runner pass the finish line.

 - training for speed